nd1012/wan24-Crypto/README.md

 **CAUTION**: Be aware of the patent US10402172B1!

+### Online seeding

+The `RngOnlineSeedTimer` is a hosted service, which receives fresh seed bytes in an interval from an URI by sending a GET request.
+The basic implementation is highly customizable and uses `https://qrng.wan24.de/seed/qrng256.bin` per default.
+The first seed will be received during startup, and then refreshed about every 8 hours.

+**CAUTION**: Be aware of the patent US10402172B1!
+The used default seed service is free and private and comes without any warranty!

+`https://qrng.wan24.de/seed/qrng256.bin` contains 256 fresh CSRNG generated
+bytes about every 60 seconds.
+The CSRNG will be seeded with fresh QRNG bytes every 8 hours.
+When using this service, the best practice would be to combine the received seed with random bytes from `RND`, which is the default behavior of `RngOnlineSeedTimer` and may be disabled by setting `XorRnd` to `false`.

+**TIP**: By giving a pre-configured `HttpClient` to the constructor, you may also pre-define headers to send (for authentication, for example), to attach to any online seed service, which returns a binary stream.
+If the returned value is a JSON object, for example, you'd need to extend the `RngOnlineSeedTimer` class and override the `RequestSeedAsync` method in order to be able to use the result.

+### Some words on secure seeding

+A PRNG isn't enough, and even a CSRNG isn't enough, if the RNG's seed is not good.
+Modern OS CSRNG implementations use hardware and software environment information like

+- system clock
+- IP stack I/O timings
+- temperature sensors values
+- environment sounds
+- harddisc values
+- user information digest
+- process ID
+- thread ID
+- ...and so on.

+But this still isn't really good, because all sources can be manipulated and/or predicted.
+The only really good seed source is a quantum device which is used by a QRNG.
+But not everyone has access to a QRNG, and the hardware is expensive, too.

+A company may decide to buy a QRNG hardware, which is a good investment in 2023, since quantum computing resources are becoming available to anyone now, and the development speed is really amazing (and will speed up more with the also fast growing AI possibilities!).

+But a private person might run into problems, unless there's a free QRNG seed source available online, hopefully for free.
+It'll take some time until enduser systems will contain a chip which can produce QRNG sequences on the local mashine, and isn't too expensive, so everyone can afford to own one.

+Anyway, when using a CSRNG, finally, it should be re-seeded as often as possible, because if a CSRNG output is being collected over a time, and the underlaying algorithm is known, the future output becomes predictable - and this is something you'd like to avoid as good as possible.
+There are several steps that you should implement fully, if possible in any way:

+1. Use a PRNG and seed it with CSRNG data from the operating system
+2. Wrap the PRNG with a CSRNG which uses an underlaying stream cipher to encrypt the PRNG's random data stream
+3. Re-seed the PRNG as often as possible using at last CSRNG data from the operating system, and if possible in combination with entrophy from a QRNG

+Of course the best solution would be to use a QRNG instead of a PRNG in step 1, because then you wouldn't need to re-seed usually.
+But step 2 is important in all cases, please don't miss it!
+A good practice is to combine multiple entrophy sources, at last for seeding, but also for the RNG's output, which you're going to use for symmetric keys (DEK), for example.

+If you carefully red and understood this information, you should get quiet good results with a CSRNG already, even you don't have access to a quantum entrophy source.
+The `wan24-Crypto` and `wan24-Crypto-BC` libraries should offer everything a C# developer needs for a better random number source.

+**NOTE**: Even the best PQC algorithm will _fail_ without a good RNG!

 ## Notes

 Sometimes you'll read something like "will be disposed" or "will be cleared"